Quinta Scott, contributor to two prominent Route 66 books, dies at 83

 Scott’s website still was online as of this writing.

-Scott was the co-author with Susan Croce Kelly of 1989’s “Route 66: The Highway and Its People” (Amazon link), which claims to be the first U.S. Highway 66 book.
+Scott was the photographer with author Susan Croce Kelly of 1989’s “Route 66: The Highway and Its People” (Amazon link), which claims to be the first U.S. Highway 66 book.
 The stories they dug up during their research were preserved before several of those people died.

 Years later, Scott published “Along Route 66” (Amazon link), which collected photographs and stories from dozens of sites along the highway.